ga-wdi-boston/wdi_1_git_demo/command-reference.md

 ### `git mv <old_path> <new_path>`

 Moves or renames a file or directory just like `mv` does, but also records the move in the staging area.
 If you just used `mv`, the file/directory would be moved on your hard drive but the move would not be staged, so your next commit would still have the file/directory in its old location.

-### `git add -A`

-**Use very sparingly!** Syncs all changes from your hard drive to the staging area, including any new/moved/deleted files or directories.
-It's easy to create bad commits this way &ndash; use this only if you're positive that *all* of your current changes should go into the next commit.

-### `git add -p`

-Runs through all modifications to existing files, and asks whether you want to stage each individual change.
-The safer version of `git add -A`.
-Doesn't automatically stage new files, moves, or deletions.

 ### `git reset HEAD`